tektoncd/pipeline/docs/install.md

 ## Prerequisites

 -   A [Kubernetes cluster][k8s] running version 1.23 or later.
+-   If you are running on `macOS`, make sure Docker is running
 -   [Kubectl][].
 -   Grant `cluster-admin` privileges to the current user.
 See the [Kubernetes role-based access control (RBAC) docs][rbac] for more information.